QuantEcon/cbc_2024/source_files/tuesday/numpy.md

 %time f(a)
 ```

+Moral of the story: Don't use `np.vectorize` unless you have to.

+(There are good alternatives, which we will discuss soon.)

++++

 ### Mutability

 +++

-NumPy arrays are mutable (can be altered in memory by any name bound to them).
+NumPy arrays are mutable (can be altered in memory).

 ```{code-cell} ipython3
 a = np.array((10.0, 20.0))